eyedeekay/iget/README.md

 ```
 Usage of ./bin/iget:
   -bridge-addr string
+    	host:port of the SAM bridge.
+Inactive at the moment. (default "127.0.0.1:7656")
+  -bridge-host string
     	host: of the SAM bridge (default "127.0.0.1")
   -bridge-port string
     	:port of the SAM bridge (default "7656")